 CentreForum, the closest thing the Liberal Democrats have had to a think tank, is narrowing its activities to focus primarily on education and children’s mental health, with David Laws joining the team to head up that work.

-As there were some question marks over its future, its continued existence (with, I understand, increased financial support from its leading light Paul Marshall) is very welcome although by focusing on education it means just at a time when the Liberal Democrats need more friendly external groups generating policy ideas, it will actually in effect by losing one.
-That’s a shame, even if it is one whose ideas haven’t always been popular in the party.
+As there were some question marks over its future, its continued existence (with, I understand, increased financial support from its leading light Paul Marshall) is very welcome.
+However, by focusing on education it means just at a time when the Liberal Democrats need more friendly external groups generating policy ideas, it will actually in effect by losing one.
+That’s a shame, even if the topic of focus is a long-standing concern for Lib Dems and even though the think tank’s ideas haven’t always been popular in the party.

 Here’s the press release in full (including the use of “going forward”, ugh).